Government Entity Claims for Road Defects

 Contact Seasoned Sacramento Auto Accident Lawyer Ed Smith Now!

 I’m Ed Smith, a Sacramento Auto Accident Attorney with the primary accident information site on the web, www.AutoAccident.com.
-If you or a loved one has suffered an injury in a motorcycle accident caused by the negligence of another, call me now at 916.921.6400.
+If you or a loved one has suffered an injury in an accident caused by the negligence of another, call me now at 916.921.6400.